-A student may be dismissed from the program for the following reason:
+A student may be dismissed from the program for any of the following reason:

 - 1. Failure to achieve a grade of 75 in any MLT course components: Lecture (cognitive), laboratory (psychomotor), and affective (behavior). - 2.
-Failure to complete laboratory and/or clinical practicum competencies during any MLT course. - 3.
-Inability to adhere to the attendance policy. - 4.
+Failure to complete laboratory and/or clinical practicum competencies during any MLT course.

+- 3. Inability to adhere to the attendance policy. - 4.
 Unprofessional appearance or unprofessional conduct. - 5.
 Failure to comply with safety, infection control, and HIPAA rules. - 6.
 Failure to comply with rules and regulations of the Program, TSC, or affiliating agency.

-The Program Director will make the final decision for dismissal after consultation with the faculty, student, and the Dean of Health Professions Division.
+The Program Director will make the final decision for dismissal after consultation with the MLT faculty, students, and the Dean of the Health Professions Division.